 Upon graduating from the Aaron Copland School she won the assistant principal second violin position with the Olympia Symphony Orchestra and subsequently the concertmaster position with Skagit Opera.
 Jessica has been a substitute player at Virginia Symphony, Illinois Symphony, Buffalo Philharmonic and English National Opera.
-Most recently she joined the ranks of the New York Philharmonic for their summer concert series, and she performs regularly with the orchestra of La Monnaie Opera (Brussels), Royal Philharmonic Orchestra of Liege, Belgian National Orchestra, and Brussels Philharmonic.
-Now based in Belgium, she is a permanent member of the chamber string orchestra BOHO Players.
+Most recently she joined the ranks of the New York Philharmonic for their summer concert series, and she performs regularly with the orchestras of La Monnaie Opera (Brussels), Royal Philharmonic Orchestra of Liege, Belgian National Orchestra, and Brussels Philharmonic.
+Now based in Belgium, she is a principal second violin of the string orchestra, Boho Strings.

-During her years in London, Jessica toured frequently with her former quartet, the Norris Quartet.
+During her years in London, Jessica toured frequently with her former quartet.
 At the Aaron Copland School of Music, she was one of the founding members of the new music ensemble InnoVox.
 When first moving to Belgium she was member of the quartet Arel Ensemble.
-Currently, she is a founding member of the string quartet, BiSS Quartet (boho international string soloists quartet).
+Currently, she is second violinist in the string quartet, BiSS Quartet (boho international string soloists quartet).